Chronic prostatitis/chronic pelvic pain syndrome: Diagnosis

 There are no definitive diagnostic tests for CP/CPPS.
 It is a poorly understood disorder, even though it accounts for 90–95% of prostatitis diagnoses.
 CP/CPPS may be inflammatory (Category IIIa) or non-inflammatory (Category IIIb), based on levels of pus cells in expressed prostatic secretions (EPS), but these subcategories are of limited use clinically.
 In the inflammatory form, urine, semen, and other fluids from the prostate contain pus cells (dead white blood cells or WBCs), whereas in the non-inflammatory form no pus cells are present.
 Recent studies have questioned the distinction between categories IIIa and IIIb, since both categories show evidence of inflammation if pus cells are ignored and other more subtle signs of inflammation, like cytokines, are measured.

 In 2006, Chinese researchers found that men with categories IIIa and IIIb both had significantly and similarly raised levels of anti-inflammatory cytokine TGFβ1 and pro-inflammatory cytokine IFN-γ in their EPS when compared with controls; therefore measurement of these cytokines could be used to diagnose category III prostatitis.
 A 2010 study found that nerve growth factor could also be used as a biomarker of the condition.

 For CP/CPPS patients, analysis of urine and expressed prostatic secretions for leukocytes is debatable, especially due to the fact that the differentiation between patients with inflammatory and non-inflammatory subgroups of CP/CPPS is not useful.
 Serum PSA tests, routine imaging of the prostate, and tests for Chlamydia trachomatis and Ureaplasma provide no benefit for the patient.

 Extraprostatic abdominal/pelvic tenderness is present in >50% of patients with chronic pelvic pain syndrome but only 7% of controls.

 Healthy men have slightly more bacteria in their semen than men with CPPS.
 The high prevalence of WBCs and positive bacterial cultures in the asymptomatic control population raises questions about the clinical usefulness of the standard Meares–Stamey four-glass test as a diagnostic tool in men with CP/CPPS.
 By 2000, the use of the four-glass test by American urologists was rare, with only 4% using it regularly.

-Men with CP/CPPS are more likely than the general population to have chronic fatigue syndrome (CFS) and irritable bowel syndrome (IBS).
+Men with CP/CPPS are more likely than the general population to have Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and irritable bowel syndrome (IBS).

 Experimental tests that could be useful in the future include tests to measure semen and prostate fluid cytokine levels.
 Various studies have shown increases in markers for inflammation such as elevated levels of cytokines, myeloperoxidase, and chemokines.